aaryanwadhwani/aaryanwadhwani/README.md

 Each project has taught me something new about turning complex problems into elegant solutions.
 I love working on things that actually make a difference, whether it's optimizing algorithms or building systems that help people.

-*Want to learn more about my specific experience?
-Check out my resume below!*
+*Want to learn more about my specific experiences?
+Visit my website or check out my resume from below!*

 ## Technical Expertise